alandipert/gitrubytesting-presentation/git.markdown

 * labels for particular commits
 * like svn tags
-* HEAD a special ref to a ref, marks beginning
+* HEAD a special ref to a ref, marks behomh9ojginning

 !SLIDE